heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Elements to improve for next year

+- Improve the diagrams for better comprehension.
-- Nothing much to improve in our opinion.
+- Other than that, nothing much to improve in our opinion.
 Do you agree?

 #### Practical work 3